-For England and Wales, the school holidays are just around the corner, and for all of us the longer days of summer lie ahead!
+For England and Wales, the school holidays are here and for all of us the longer days of summer lie ahead!

 1. Take a prayer walk or picnic

 Nothing beats getting out and about in the fresh air and sharing food outside!
 So pack up your picnic hamper and head out.
 To make this a moment of faith, why not:

 - Take time to spot and give thanks for things which remind us of God’s beautiful creation.
 What can you see, hear, smell, touch and taste?

 - Share your thanks: go around the group and let everyone say what they’re grateful for.
 Maybe you’re grateful for a relaxing day, a bit of sunshine, or grateful to whoever packed your delicious lunch!

 - Add these scripture quote and question cards to your picnic pack.
 You could hand one to each person and have them read their quote as a conversation starter or launchpad for reflection and prayer.

 - Walk with the Pilgrims – find our suggestions for pilgrim routes across England and Wales here>>

 If you have children or grandchildren to entertain over the summer, you might like these fantastic games from around the world!
 We love these simple, fun ways to get active – for kids and big kids alike.
 The games include prayers for each continent, based on Missio’s Mission Rosary.